Kachoc/CrowdEngine/README.md

 an extensible pipeline based on [deferred rendering](https://en.wikipedia.org/wiki/Deferred_shading).

-Of course, implementing a full real-time engine is a tremendous task, and things got even more complicated because I reimplemented a lot of basic utilities, following my desire to understand as many things as possible, Despite this, 10k lines of code down the road I had managed to get a handful of functionalities, including an elementary pipeline and foundations for my shader library, basic resource management, scene management,
+Of course, implementing a full real-time engine is a tremendous task, and things got even more complicated because following my desire to understand as many things as possible I reimplemented a lot of basic utilities.
+Despite this, 10k lines of code down the road I had managed to get a handful of functionalities, including an elementary pipeline and foundations for my shader library, basic resource management, scene management,